affixalex/passer/README.md

 While this will initially be written in pure Python, it will eventually transition to using Cython once it is functionally complete and well-tested.
+Exceeding the performance of Sparrow is a goal for the 1.0 release.

 Passer aims to be an opinionated evolution of Sparrow, intended for use in a Docker-powered microservice environment making use of Consul for service